SharePoint: ToolShell (2025)

-Server edition architecture
+SharePoint Server Architecture

-SharePoint Server Edition can be scaled down to operate entirely from one developer machine, or scaled up to be managed across hundreds of machines.

 Farms

 A SharePoint farm is a logical grouping of SharePoint servers that share common resources.
 A farm typically operates stand-alone, but can also subscribe to functions from another farm, or provide functions to another farm.
 Each farm has its own central configuration database, which is managed through either a PowerShell interface, or a Central Administration website (which relies partly on PowerShell's infrastructure).
 Each server in the farm is able to directly interface with the central configuration database.
-Servers use this to configure services (e.g. IIS, windows features, database connections) to match the requirements of the farm, and to report server health issues, resource allocation issues, etc...
+Servers use this to configure services (e.g. IIS, windows features, database connections) to match the requirements of the farm, and to report server health issues, resource allocation issues, etc.

 Web applications

 Web applications (WAs) are top-level containers for content in a SharePoint farm.
 A web application is associated primarily with IIS configuration.
 A web application consists of a set of access mappings or URLs defined in the SharePoint central management console, which are replicated by SharePoint across every IIS Instance (e.g. Web Application Servers) configured in the farm.